- Student and Employer Responsibilities

 UNSATISFACTORY--Consistently fails to do what is required.
 Needs constant supervision and correction.
 Student disrupts the work of others.

-Student assistants preparing to leave library employment are asked to fill out an exit questionnaire.
-This form, which may be filled out anonymously, provides valuable feedback on student employment.
-You may print the questionnaire , fill it out and mail it to-- 3675 Student Employment Coordinator's Office -- via campus mail.
+Student assistants preparing to leave library employment are invited to fill out the online Student Employee Exit Questionnaire.
+This form, which may be filled out anonymously, provides valuable feedback and assists us in improving our student employment program.